The Ultimate Digestive Enzymes Guide

 With so many brands on the shelf, it’s hard to know where to start — and whether you need digestive enzyme supplements.
 Read on for a jump-start guide to digestive enzymes: what they are, when they might help and what to look for.

 What are digestive enzymes?

-Enzymes are proteins that your body produces to initiate specific chemical reactions.
+Enzymes are proteins that your body produces to initiate or speed up specific chemical reactions.
 Your pancreas, stomach, salivary glands and the brush border of your small intestine all release enzymes that help break down your food into nutrients that your body can absorb.
 Enzymes also protect your gut by breaking down inflammatory compounds such as lectins, which can contribute to leaky gut.

 What factors lower enzyme production?